quorumcontrol/tupelo-docs/docs/whitepaper.md

 #### Updating Membership

-At the end of epoch $E$, the active Signers collectively construct and notarize a `EPOCH_END`` transaction with $closingEpoch \= E$.
+At the end of epoch $E$, the active Signers collectively construct and notarize a `EPOCH_END` transaction with $closingEpoch \= E$.
 They determine the $signersJoining$ and $signersLeaving$ arrays based on staking transactions that occurred during epoch $E$.

 Recall that nodes wishing to register as Signers deposit their bonds by appending to their own Chain Trees a `DEPOSIT_STAKE` transaction that triggers a corresponding `ACTIVATE_SIGNER` transaction on the Notary Group Chain Tree.
 Since every notarized transaction is associated with a specific epoch, the set of `ACTIVATE_SIGNER` transactions on the Notary Group Chain Tree for epoch $E$ can be mapped to $(K,A)$ pairs to create the $signersJoining$ for epoch $E+2$.
-Similarly, the signersLeaving array for epoch $E+1$ can be computed by mapping the set of `DEACTIVATE_SIGNER`` transactions notarized in epoch $E$.
+Similarly, the signersLeaving array for epoch $E+1$ can be computed by mapping the set of `DEACTIVATE_SIGNER` transactions notarized in epoch $E$.

 #### Determining the Active Signer Set For a Conflict Set

-The set of active Signers assigned to resolve a conflict set for tip $T$ is determined by the epoch implied by cycle $C$ specified in the $PROPOSE(B,T,C)$ message(s) sent by the Chain Tree owner(s).
+The set of active Signers assigned to resolve a conflict set for tip $T$ is determined by the epoch implied by cycle $C$ specified in the `PROPOSE$(B,T,C)$` message(s) sent by the Chain Tree owner(s).
 There is no disagreement in the common cases when only a single proposal is sent, when multiple proposals for extending $T$ specify the same cycle, or multiple proposals specifying different cycles in the same epoch.
 The uncommon case around epoch boundaries where multiple proposals specify different $C$ implying different $E$, and are consequently gossipped to different active Signer sets requires a more complex solution (described in Edge Cases below).

 #### Max Churn